 In the next several months, Changing Our World will offer a series of essays on these topics in an effort to generate dialogue in the industry about new and better and even audacious ways to ensure the growth of the critical work of the nonprofit sector.
 Periodically, we will be intentionally provocative.
 These are not times for reticence; they are times for boldness.
 And boldness comes at the price of the status quo.

 1. Donor-Advised Funds: This fastest growing source of philanthropy requires change in the way nonprofits and fundraisers behave.
 They are not campaign friendly.
 Can we bring them home and indeed take back the money by owning them?

-2. Why the Young Are Different: Ethnicity, wealth, trust, speed—all are characteristics of the young.
+2. The Changing Face of America’s Millennials and Gen Zers and its Implications for Fundraising Campaigns: Ethnicity, wealth, trust, speed—all are characteristics of the young.
 They are not interested in institutions or traditions.
 Even the term “capital campaign” can produce an allergic reaction.
 They are interested in lasting change.
 And it better be measurable and sustainable.
 How does a campaign ensure such results?

 3. Giving as an Ecosystem: Pledges are fine, cash is better.
 What about bitcoin?
 What about a nonprofit’s own earned revenue?
 What about commerce?
 Consumption?
 Giving flows are changing; new ways of moving money to cause bring both excitement, because they are often totally new money, and consternation because they are often neither well understood by fundraisers nor part of traditional campaign strategy.
 How can we seize new ideas; indeed, how can we create even better ones?